gitops-working-group/gitops-working-group/PRINCIPLES.md

 The GitOps principles governs how humans and technical systems should interact in order to achieve the desired operational outcomes of repeatability, auditability, and visibility.

-The GitOps Principles are vendor and implementation neutral, they aim to provide a common framework of understanding regarding software operating softwrae systems.
+The GitOps Principles are vendor and implementation neutral, they aim to provide a common framework of understanding regarding software operations.

 ## Table of Content <!-- omit in toc -->